agera-edc/IdentityHubOld/docs/developer/decision-records/2022-06-08-identity-hub/README.md

 ### Participant Authorization

 During participant-to-participant communication via IDS REST, the request destination participant queries the Verifiable Presentations of the request originator participant.
-According to the policies in place and the available Verifiable Presentations access to resources is granted or denied.
+Access to resources is granted or denied according to the policies in place and the available Verifiable Presentations.

 ![Authorization](authorization.png)